drichardson/UnrealEngineExamples/Vim/README.md

 Vim.

 ### Default Vim Usage
-These examples show you how vim works out of the box.
+These examples show you how Vim code searching by default.

 #### Search in Current Directory